bringbackourneighbours/bringbackourneighbours/README.md

 further information on the subject of deportations.

 The information is primarily for Saxony.
 Much of it is valid and helpful throughout Germany.
 However, the contacts to advice centres and authorities are only for Saxony.
+Please contact us if you are considering adding more information on other regions.

 We try to ensure that all information is up-to-date and complete.
 However, we would be happy to receive further information and criticism from you.
 What has worked in the past to prevent deportation?
 Write to: